cinapr/AIGame_Congklak_with_Reinforcement_Learning/README.md

-1. This project is the enhancement of https://github.com/cinapr/AIGame_Pancake_Congklak For the changes please kindly check _Changelog against AIGame_Pancake_Congklak.txt For the questions and instruction related to this assignmend, please kindly check on Questions for this Homework2.pdf and Instruction.txt
+1. This project is the enhancement of https://github.com/cinapr/AIGame_Pancake_Congklak For the changes please kindly check _Changelog against AIGame_Pancake_Congklak.txt For the questions and instruction related to this assignmend, please kindly check on Questions for this Homework2.pdf and Instruction.txtk

+2. PS: Ignore first submission as it was the older version, you can compare yourself against the 2nd report

 3. Clone the repository:
    ```bash